Elena-Weber/Elena-Weber/README.md

 # Hi there 👋 !
 I am Elena.

-A former English Teacher, now a Web Developer, I love challenges and riddles and effectively communicate with both - people and computers.
-Coding is life!
+A former English Teacher, now a Software Engineer, I love human and programming languages, can't live without challenges and effectively communicate with both - people and computers.
+I'm a lifelong learner for whom coding is life!

 - 🌱  I’m currently learning UI and Typescript.
 - 💬  Ask me about web development.
 - ⚡  Fun fact: I'm an Instagram blogger and have lived in 3 countries.

 ## Skills and Experience:
 <!-- JS / REACT / REDUX / RUBY / RAILS / SINATRA / SQL / POSTGRES / SQLITE / HTML / CSS / BOOTSTRAP -->